 If the radii of the circles are different but one circle is entirely contained within the radius of the other circle, the gradient will radiate in all directions from the inner circle, and the entire surface will be painted.
 (See figures 5.24 – 5.26.)

-TBD: What should the expected behavior be in the case of both circles exactly overlapping with r > 0?
-(Only the extensions get painted, but how?)

 Figures 5.15 – 5.17 illustrate radial gradients using the three different color line extend modes.
 The color line is defined with stops for the interval [0, 1]: red at 0.0, yellow at 0.5, and blue at 1.0.
 Note that the circles that define the gradient are not stroked as part of the gradient itself.
 Stroked circles have been overlaid in the figure to illustrate the color line and the region that is painted in relation to the two circles.